nataz77/awesome-k8s/README.md

 - [Grafana](https://grafana.com/) has become the world’s most popular technology used to compose observability dashboards with everything from Prometheus & Graphite metrics, to logs and application data to power plants and beehives.
 - [Fluentd](https://www.fluentd.org/) is an open source data collector for unified logging layer.
 - [OpenTracing](https://opentracing.io) is comprised of an API specification, frameworks and libraries that have implemented the specification, and documentation for the project.
 OpenTracing allows developers to add instrumentation to their application code using APIs that do not lock them into any one particular product or vendor.
+- [k8s-job-notify](https://github.com/sukeesh/k8s-job-notify) sends an alert to slack whenever there is a Kubernetes cronJob/Job failure/success.
+- [BotKube](https://www.botkube.io/) is a messaging bot for monitoring and debugging Kubernetes clusters.

 ## Security
 - [Falco](https://falco.org/) is an open source runtime security tool that parses Linux system calls from the kernel at runtime, and asserts the stream against a powerful rules engine.
 It can be used for Kubernetes runtime security.
 - [CloudSploit](https://github.com/aquasecurity/cloudsploit) by Aqua is an open-source project designed to allow detection of security risks in cloud infrastructure accounts, including: Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Oracle Cloud Infrastructure (OCI), and GitHub.
 These scripts are designed to return a series of potential misconfigurations and security risks.
 - [kube-hunter](https://github.com/aquasecurity/kube-hunter) is a tool that hunts for security weaknesses in Kubernetes clusters.
 The tool was developed to increase awareness and visibility for security issues in Kubernetes environments.
 - [kube-bench](https://github.com/aquasecurity/kube-bench) is an application that checks whether Kubernetes is deployed securely by running the checks documented in the CIS Kubernetes Benchmark.
+- [Popeye](https://github.com/derailed/popeye) is a utility that scans live Kubernetes cluster and reports potential issues with deployed resources and configurations.
+It sanitizes your cluster based on what's deployed and not what's sitting on disk.

 ## CI/CD
 - [Tekton](https://tekton.dev/) is a powerful and flexible open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.